What is American Studies?

 I have a MA, will my credits transfer?

-In principle, you can transfer up to 32 points of credit.
-In practice, the decision about how credit can be transferred will be made by the Director of Graduate Studies after you have completed several courses in the program.
+While students entering with an MA are allowed by the Graduate School to transfer up to 32 points of prior coursework, the department strongly recommends that students not transfer more than 12 points.
+The decision about how credit can be transferred will be made by the Director of Graduate Studies after you have completed several courses in the program.

 Are you a Masters or Doctorate program?